 I gather that the harpsichord Booth plays is the double-manual instrument he built in 2016, based on a 1661 original by Nicholas Celini, which Booth himself restored.
 The recording has a pleasantly natural sound, and Booth’s fingers sing sweetly.
 This is an important contribution to our understanding of the craft of fugal counterpoint in 18th-century Germany.

-Colin Booth and Matthew Brown recently published this new edition of Johann Mattheson’s “Die Wohlklingende Fingersprache” (The Melodious Talking-Fingers) under the Soundboard label.
+Colin Booth and Matthew Brown recently published a new edition of Johann Mattheson’s “Die Wohlklingende Fingersprache” (The Melodious Talking-Fingers) under the Soundboard label.
 Drawing solely on the original 1735 publication , it includes beautifully clear scores for 12 fugues and assorted pieces for keyboard which are complemented by an informative Preface and useful Editorial Notes in English and German.
-Available for order at 25GBP at www.colinbooth.co.uk/publication
+The Edition is a wonderful accompaniment to Colin Booth’s exquisite recordings of Mattheson’s of “The Melodious Talking Fingers” and “Twelve Suites of 1714”.
+The Edition and recordings can be ordered at www.colinbooth.co.uk/publication

 Justin Taylor’s liquid-mercury technique and exquisite touch are fully evident in this spectacular album recorded on the Harpsichord Donzelague c.
 1730 and, for one cut, an Erard 1891 piano.
 The album features a gorgeous mix of works by members of the Rameau family – Jean-Philippe, Claude, Claude-François, and Lazare – complemented by works of two composers inspired by Jean-Philippe Rameau, Jean-François Tapray and Claude Debussy.
 This recording is rightly being showered with laudatory reviews from the critics.